dgmp88/georgep.xyz/posts/huel.md

 1. My macros are imperfect, partly as I'm vegetarian - many meals are pretty carb heavy (pasta, pizza, etc).
 Huel claims to have optimal macros.
 So with Huel I should
     - Hit protein targets much more frequently.
     - Get healthy fats (most of the fat I eat is from cooking oils, a peanut butter addiction, cheese, etc)
-2. My baseline food is reasonably health, but not amazing.
+2. My baseline food is reasonably healthy, but not amazing.
 I eat out rather a lot (2x lunches, 2-3x dinners a week), which tends to be pretty unhealthy - rich, salty.
 My default lunch at home is baked beans on toast - OK, but not amazing.
 My dinners at home are often carb rich (e.g. pasta + vegetables).
 3. Huel also has lots of micros that I might be somewhat low on (e.g. omega 3's, prevalent in fish, less so in veggie food).

 ## Instant Failure
 I failed on 'only eat Huel' on day 1 as my amazing wife brought back some delicious rosette from Italy, so I changed the rules to 'have 2 Huel meals a day'.

 <img src='/images/rossette.jpg' />
 <p class="text-xs">Not my rosette, which was mushroom.
-Image from <a href="https://www.tinastable.com/rosette-al-forno/">Tinas Table</a>.
+Image from <a href="https://www.tinastable.com/rosette-al-forno/">Tina's Table</a>.
 Rosette are amazing, go make them. </p>

 I failed on don't drink alcohol on days 4 and 6 because my social life has a worrying focus on going to pubs.